niji2507/Sample-Recruitement-dashborad-App/README.md

 A Web Application that allows Admin with credential (Admin/Admin@1234)
 - To Login to the App.
 - Display tiles which shows total number of Job Applicants and seperate tiles for each domain
-- Table view containing each applicant information
+- Table view containing each candidate information
 - Table is supported with pagination with default page size as 5.
 - Side collapsable navigation bar which contains menu items (dashboard/logout)